 In TheTotalMoneyMakeover, Dave Ramsey recommends investing 15 percent of your household income in mutual funds: 401(k)s and IRAs.
 Here’s how the 15 percent breaks down.

-If your employer offers a 401(k) match, say they match up to 4 percent, then it’s wise to contribute the match (this is money being invested for you), and invest the remaining 11 percent into a Roth (like I mentioned above).
+If your employer offers a 401(k) match, say they match up to 4 percent, then it’s wise to contribute the match (this is money being invested by your company), and invest the remaining 11 percent into a Roth (like I mentioned above).

 Why Roth over Traditional or 401(k)?

 Well, from a mathematical perspective, it makes more sense – even though the growth is the same.
 That’s because the amount you have to pay in taxes is significantly greater with Traditional IRAs and 401(k)s.
 Here’s why.